yongxuDM/yongxuDM.github.io/_pages/about.md

 Recent Research Interests
 ======
-* Gravitational Wave
+* Gravitational Wave in the early Universe
+* Multimessenger probe of physics before BBN
-* Black Hole Superradiance and Dark Matter
+* Phenomenology of Black Hole superradiance, Hawking radiation and Dark Sector
-* Baryogenesis
-* Physics of (p)reheating
+* Inflation and Its aftermath: physics of (p)reheating, DM production and Mechanism of Baryogenesis
-* Cosmic Inflation
+* Axion cosmology
+* Cosmological perturbations, Primordial Black Hole formation and Gravitational Wave Signatures

 🌟 Research Highlight 🌟